TomArcher/technical-blog/content/posts/ptow-sympy-vs-numpy/index.md

 This works fine for cases where tiny differences don't matter.
 But in domains like finance, physics, or logistics, "close enough" isn't always good enough.
 Pennies in an account balance, millimeters in manufacturing tolerances, or decimals in a tax calculation can't just be waved away.

 That's where SymPy earns its keep.
 Instead of comparing with a tolerance, it carries exact rational values through every calculation.
-The result is guaranteed precision — no thresholds, no guessing.
+The result is guaranteed precision with no thresholds or guessing.

 ### Java and Epsilon Comparisons